Workday/canvas-kit/CREATING_COMPOUND_COMPONENTS.md

 })
 ```

-You can see `useEventMap` takes in our `diclosureEventMap`, `state`, `config` objects as well as a list of event implementations.
+You can see `useEventMap` takes in our `disclosureEventMap`, `state`, `config` objects as well as a list of event implementations.
 This is all type checked, decreasing the chances we make a mistake.
 Also notice we don't need to implement guards and callbacks directly inside our event implementations. `useEventMap` will return an object that has that functionality built right in!
 Neat!

 The full working implementation is here: https://codesandbox.io/s/configurable-disclosure-model-3y5qh